overture-stack/sqon-builder/README.md

 #### SQON.lt(fieldName, value)

 Lesser Than operator.
-Create a filter requiring the named field to be greater than the given value
+Create a filter requiring the named field to be lesser than the given value

 Example: `SQON.lt('count', 100)`